Baqend/Orestes-Bloomfilter/README.md

 <a name="a2"/>
 ## Counting Bloom Filter
 The Counting Bloom filter allows object removal.
 For this purpose it has binary counters instead of simple bits.
-In `CBloomFilter` the amount of bits *c* per counter can be set.
+The amount of bits *c* per counter can be set.
 If you expect to insert elements only once, the probability of a Bit overflow is very small for *c = 4* : *1.37 * 10^-15 * m* for up to *n* inserted elements  ([details](http://pages.cs.wisc.edu/~cao/papers/summary-cache/node8.html#SECTION00053000000000000000)).
 For those use-cases 4 bits are usually the most space-efficient choice.
 The default however is 16 bits, so you don't have to worry about counter overflow with the downside of some space overhead.

 ```java
 //Create a Counting Bloom filter that has a FP rate of 0.01 when 1000 are inserted